memtest86plus/memtest86plus/README.md

 ## Individual Test Descriptions

-PCMemTest executes a series of numbered tests to check for errors.
+Memtest86+ executes a series of numbered tests to check for errors.
 These tests consist of a combination of test algorithm, data pattern and caching.
 The execution order for these tests were arranged so that errors will be detected as rapidly as possible.
 A description of each test follows.